-- Facial jewelry is not allowed.
-Exceptions based on culture and/or religion will be made by the Principal. - Studded earrings only one pair (one in each ear) - Looped, hoop or spacer earrings must be no bigger than a 1 Baht coin only one pair (one in each ear)
+- Facial jewelry discreet and only one piercing - Studded earrings only one pair (one in each ear) - Hoop or small spacer earrings must be no bigger than a 1 Baht coin (one in each ear)

 Hair

 - Conservative, neat and tidy - Hair that is dyed an unnatural color e.g. pink/blue, Unusual cuts and Mohawk styles are not allowed.